gaarangoa/METk/README.md

 pip install git+https://github.com/gaarangoa/METk.git
 ```

+### Download METk embeddings
+Download the METk models and add them to the metk data path:
+<a href="https://zenodo.org/records/15484265/files/dgv2.cbioportal.128.e500.bin?download=1&preview=1"> METK mutational embeddings model </a>
+<a href="https://zenodo.org/records/15484265/files/genes.tcga.model.d8.tsv?download=1&preview=1"> METK gene embeddings model </a>

 ### Human reference genome
-Download the human reference genome version and add them to the metk data path:
+Download the human reference genomes version and add them to the metk data path:
-* <a href="https://support.illumina.com/downloads/genome-fasta-files.html"> GRCh37.fa </a>
-* <a href="https://gdc.cancer.gov/about-data/gdc-data-processing/gdc-reference-files"> GRCh38.d1.vd1.fa </a>
+* <a href="https://zenodo.org/records/15484265/files/reference_genome.tar.gz?download=1&preview=1"> reference genomes </a>

 ### SnpEff & SnpSift (optional)
+You can skip this step if you are interested on getting only embeddings.

 METk also extracts scores functional scores from snpEff (v4.3) and snpSift (v5.0).
 You need to download both versions from the <a href="https://pcingola.github.io/SnpEff/snpsift/introduction/#download-and-install" open=blank_> official website </a> with the following databases and add them to the metk data path:
-* dbNSFP4.1a or dbNSFP4.1c (for snpEff v5.0)
+* <a href="https://zenodo.org/records/4323592#.X9zPhNhKiHs">dbNSFP4.1a or dbNSFP4.1c</a> (for snpEff v5.0)
 * snpEff_v4_3_GRCh37.75 (for snpEff v4.3)
 * snpEff_v4_3_GRCh38.86 (for snpEff v4.3)